joshua-lb/lbhub/README.md

 # lbhub

-python script that run forever and every 5 second read a urls file and check if they are up.
+python script that run forever and every 5 seconds read a urls file and check if they are up.

 git -> jenkins -> build docker imag -> run continar from the image -> run python script